RossKnight/remarkable-dolphin-2a75b/src/pages/posts/photography.md

 ---
-title: Open / Wild Water Swimming
+title: Open / Wild Water Swimming Equipment
 subtitle: A intresting tale about Photography and me
 excerpt: >-
   Photography is the science, art and practice of creating durable images by